Extracurricular Activities for your Child

 • Scheduling that predictably undermines the other parent’s parenting time

-For example, lessons held at one parent’s home with a teacher who is personally connected to that parent — particularly where the other parent is excluded — are often inappropriate in shared‑responsibility cases.
+For example, lessons held at one parent’s home with an instructor personally connected to that parent — particularly where the other parent is excluded — may raise implementation concerns in shared‑responsibility cases.

 • Logistically reasonable